-Cyril Wong was a non-executive director and Chairman of the Audit Committee of ABSA Bank (Mauritius) Limited from August 2014 to July 2023.
+Cyril Wong was a Non-Executive director and Chairman of the Audit Committee of ABSA Bank (Mauritius) Limited from August 2014 to July 2023.
 Prior to that, he was the executive director and vice chairman of the Board of the Barclays Bank (Mauritius) Limited.
-Before joining the board, Cyril held a number of senior management positions in Barclays Bank (Mauritius) Limited, including the roles of Finance Director and Chief Compliance and Risk Officer.
+Before joining the Board, Cyril held a number of senior management positions at Barclays Bank (Mauritius) Limited, including the roles of Finance Director and Chief Compliance and Risk Officer.